Quote to Inspire:

 Hypocrisy in the Family:

-We often criticize politicians and leaders for corruption, but how can we hold them accountable if in our own families we allow or even encourage dishonest behavior?
+We often criticize politicians and leaders for corruption, but how can we hold them accountable if, within our own families, we permit or even encourage dishonest behavior?
 The Bible in Matthew 7:5 calls us to be honest first with ourselves: "Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye."

 The Impact on Society:

 Every act of dishonesty, no matter how small, helps build an environment where integrity doesn’t matter.
-This destroys trust in our institutions, harms our economy, and makes it difficult to build a Puerto Rico that is more just and filled with Christian values, starting in the family.
+This destroys trust in our institutions, harms our economy, and makes it challenging to create a Puerto Rico that is more just and filled with Christian values, starting in the family.

 A Call to Reflection in the Family: